Ocean View DUI Defense Attorneys

 Each test has its advantages and disadvantages, and it is up to you which test you take.

 Breath: Most common method.
 The margin of error on breath analysis/ testing is (.10).
 The test is non-invasive.

 If the officer did not follow the breath test checklist or did not pay attention during the 20-minute observation period, it will render the test inaccurate or inadmissible.
 The same thing will happen if you burp or vomit before testing or some other medical issues, etc.

 Blood: Secondary testing method.
 A blood test is more accurate, with a lower margin of error (.05).
 It will involve the officer observing a registered nurse or phlebotomist drawing two vials of blood from your arm.

 A chain of various evidence, incorrect blood withdrawal, issues with the testing machine, medical and pharmaceutical issues, and disputes to the search warrant will result in inadmissible test results.

-If you need an aggressive DUI defense lawyer in Ocean View, reach out to The Law Office of Jeremy B. Rubin today!
+If you need an aggressive DUI defense lawyer in Ocean View, reach out to New Jersey Criminal Defense Lawyers today!

 What is a DUI Drug Offense?